CCMS-UCSD/MassIVEDocumentation/docs/quant/1_submit_quant_2_add_reanalysis.md

 ### 2.2 Workflow Selection and Reanalysis Metadata Sections

 **Add Reanalysis** button brings you to a MassIVE reanalysis attachment workflow input form.
-At this point, the option **'MassIVE Dataset: Add Reanalysis Results'** should be automatically selected in `Workflow`.
+At this point, the option **'MassIVE Dataset: Add Reanalysis Results'** should be automatically selected in the `Workflow`.
 Information regarding `Species`, `Instrument`, `Post-Translation Modifications` should also be filled automatically, based on the original submission.
 You should add

 1. the title in `Title` (at least 30 characters)
 2. the description for this reanalysis in `Description` (at least 50 characters)